ceribe/advent-of-code/2021/README.md

 It was hard to choose the most fun one, because all the days were fun.
 Well... except for 23 and 16 (finding out that my code was not working, because I used Int instead of Long was the opposite of fun).

+# How to run

+Since this is a standard Intellij IDEA project just launch it and run whichever "Solution.kt" you want.